Definitions of terms in investor content from Sappi, the world’s largest manufacturer of dissolving pulp and a leader in paper and adjacent markets.

 diluted earnings per share - Is calculated by assuming conversion or exercise of all potentially dilutive shares, share options and share awards unless these are anti-dilutive.

 discount rate - This is the pre-tax interest rate that reflects the current market assessment of the time value of money for the purposes of determining discounted cash flows.
 In determining the cash flows the risks specific to the asset or liability are taken into account in determining those cash flows and are not included in determining the discount rate.

 disposal date - The date on which control in respect of subsidiaries, joint arrangements and significant influence in associates ceases.

-dissolving pulp (DP) - Highly purified chemical pulp derived from wood intended primarily for conversion into chemical derivatives of cellulose and used mainly in the manufacture of viscose staple fibre, solvent spin fibre and filament.
-(Sappi Dissolving Pulp - The business unit within Sappi which oversees the production and marketing of DP.)
+dissolving pulp (DP) - Highly purified chemical pulp derived primarily from wood and in some instances, cotton linters, intended primarily for conversion into chemical derivatives of cellulose and used mainly in the manufacture of viscose staple fibre, solvent spin fibre and filament.
+(Sappi Pulp - The business unit within Sappi which oversees the production and marketing of DP.)

 dividend yield - Dividends per share, which were declared after year-end, in US cents divided by the financial year-end closing prices on the JSE Limited converted to US cents using the closing financial year-end exchange rate.

 DP market price - Market price for imported hardwood dissolving pulp into China issued daily by the CCF Group.